alan-turing-institute/defining-done/defining-done.md

 ## Open Release
-> Assuming the tool CAN be open
->
-> Community and contribution

 Level 01. **Find barriers**: Identify minimum criteria that need to be solved before public release e.g. authorship, sensitivity, licensing, publicity, timings